Unleash/unleash-client-go/README.md

 ## Development

+## Steps to release

+- Update the clientVersion in `client.go`
+- Tag the repository with the new tag

 ## Adding client specifications

 In order to make sure the unleash clients uphold their contract, we have defined a set of